petkobogdanov/pyspady/README.md

    4. coloums sparsity
    5. Can we implement non-negataive on  a dictionary times co-efficents?

-7. Dictionary selection (Not implemented)
+7. Dictionary selection (Not implemented --- Petko: Priority Medium)
    1. 1D Screening
    2. Scaling to large graphs

-8. Prep datasets as use cases (Edit: NYC taxi data integrated)
+8. Prep datasets as use cases (Edit: NYC taxi data integrated --- Petko: Priority High - adding more datasets will be important)

 -------------------------------------------------------------------------------------